Neuroscience, Trauma and Ophthalmology

-- Development of novel strategies, tools, diagnostics and technologies relevant to neurotrauma including inflammation, scarring, regeneration and repair.
+- To develop novel strategies, tools, diagnostics and technologies relevant to neurotrauma including inflammation, scarring, regeneration and repair.
 As well as the clinical consequences arising from Neurotrauma and disease, e.g. neurodegeneration.

-- Prevention of corneal scarring from infectious and non-infectious causes by the therapeutic-targeting of wound healing and tissue regeneration leading to functional rehabilitation with restoration and preservation of sight.
+- To prevent corneal scarring from infectious and non-infectious causes by the therapeutic-targeting of wound healing and tissue regeneration leading to functional rehabilitation with restoration and preservation of sight.

-- Development of end points including objective measurements of ocular inflammatory disease activity and damage using imaging and core outcome sets of Patient Reported Outcomes thus allowing better assessment of therapeutic interventions.
+- To develop end points including objective measurements of ocular inflammatory disease activity and damage using imaging and core outcome sets of Patient Reported Outcomes thus allowing better assessment of therapeutic interventions.